jundalisay/spblist/content/en/research/whittaker/aether/chapter-01b.md

 or the sines of the angles of incidence and refraction are in a constant ratio; this is the law of refraction.

 Descartes wanted to include all known phenomena in his system.
-He devoted some attention to a class of effects which were at that time little thought of, but which were destined to play a great part in the subsequent development of Physics.
+He devoted some attention to a class of effects which were little thought of back then, but which were destined to play a great part in the subsequent development of Physics.

 The ancients knew the curious properties possessed by two minerals:

-- amber (ἣλεκτρον)
+1. Aamber (ἣλεκτρον)

-  - When amber is rubbed, it attracts lightweight bodies.
+When amber is rubbed, it attracts lightweight bodies.

-- magnetic iron ore (ἡ λίθος Μαγνῆτις).
+2. Magnetic iron ore (ἡ λίθος Μαγνῆτις).

-  - This attracts iron.
+This attracts iron.

 The use of the magnetic compass at sea was not derived from classical antiquity.
 But it was certainly known in the time of the Crusades.

+## Petrus Peregrinus and the European Discovery of Magnetism

 Magnetism was one of the few sciences which progressed during the Middle Ages.
 In the 13th century, Petrus Peregrinus,[13] a native of Maricourt in Picardy discovered it.